rails-girls-summer-of-code/summer-of-code/sponsors/packages.md

 pool, from which the selected students will be paid.

 The program sees a huge amount of publicity from our student teams, coaches and
-organisers: be it on Twitter, Facebook, blogs or at conferences and local developers meet ups.
+organizers: be it on Twitter, Facebook, blogs or at conferences and local developers meet ups.
 It’s a great blend of marketing, and genuinely contributing to the development community.

-### Partnership Options
+### Partner Company Package

+To find out more about the option for becoming a partner company and what partner companies do, please <a href="mailto:summer-of-code@railsgirls.com.">write us an email</a>.

 ### Platinum